harshita978/Kaggle_Quora_Duplicate_Question/README.md

 Tf-IDF and SVD features

-#MODEL
+## MODEL
-My dominant model and final submission was a single XGBoost model with different features taking refrence from - Referenced from : Abhishek_thakur quora_duplicate_question code.
+My dominant model and final submission is a single XGBoost model with different features taking refrence from - Referenced from : Abhishek_thakur quora_duplicate_question code.

-To Run :
+## To Run :
 Directly use jupyter notebooks as :
 1. feature notebook (ipynb files)
 2. xgboost notebbok